-Announcement is made that a meeting of Gardens Corpora-At this meeting the members will have opportunity to hear full reports of the work accomplished so far, both as to adminis-tering the restrictions and caring for the upkeep of the Gar-dens, and the latest figures on membership and finances will also be announced.
+Announcement is made that a meeting of Gardens Corporamen will be held this month at a date to be announced later.
+At this meeting the members will have opportunity to hear full reports of the work accomplished so far, both as to adminisering the restrictions and caring for the upkeep of the Gardens, and the latest figures on membership and finances will also = announced.

-Meanwhile, a full list of all the names of members of Gardens Corporation is to be posted in the railroad station on both sides of the track by the end of next week in order to give public recognition to those who have so promptly volun-teered in support of the efforts of this organization whose work is so essential to us all and which can only succeed if practically universally supported.
+Meanwhile, a full list of all the names of members of Gardens Corporation is to be posted in the railroad station on both sides of the track by the end of next week in order to give public recognition to those who have so promptly volunseered in support of the efforts of this organization whose work so essential to us all and which can only succeed if pracscally universally supported.

-The work of repairing the streets is going forward as fast as the limited force of men at the disposal of Gardens Corpor-ation can accomplish it.
+The work of repairing the streets is going forward as fast as the limited force of men at the disposal of Gardens Corporction can accomplish it.
 The streets, long needing attention, require considerable repairing.
 It is estimated that a month at least will be necessary to finish the work.
-The cost will be between \$2.500 and \$2.500 between \$2,500 and \$3,000.
+The cost will be between \$2,500 and \$3,000.

-Attention is being given, meanwhile, to the elimination of the heavy trucking that has been particularly destructive to Ascan Avenue, and to the barring of unnecessary and high speed traffic from the streets, so that the necessity for future repairs may be reduced as much as possible.
+Attention is being given, meanwhile, to the elimination of the Avenue, and to the barring of unnecessary and high speed traffic from the streets, so that the necessity for future repairs may be reduced as much as possible.

 There are, to date, 412 property owners who have paid both maintenance tax and membership dues in Gardens Corporation, 55 who have paid maintenance and no dues.
 To all of these letters of explanation have been sent and it is hoped all will respond with payment of dues.
-Only 7 have so far refused to pay the membership dues.
-Up to May 7 there had been in all \$14,677.87 collected, of which \$7,749.32 is maintenance tax, \$6,130.55 is membership dues, \$798.00 is for permits for opening streets for sewer, gas and water connections, and for architec-tural examination of plans.
+Only 7 have so far refused pay the membership dues.
+Up to May 7 there had been in all \$14,677.87 collected, of which \$7,749.32 is maintenance tax, \$130.55 is membership dues, \$798.00 is for permits for opening streets for sewer, gas and water connections, and for architectural examination of plans.

-The expenditures so far for the year 1923 may also be of interest :
+The expenditures so far for the year 1923 may also be of nterest :